January 2025 SLP Summit Registration Is Open!

 $25.00

-Your purchase includes access to (1) recorded course and submittal of your participation to the ASHA registry. *You must opt-in and add your ASHA credentials after completing all course steps.
-Courses are available through 12/31/2024.
+Your purchase includes access to (1) recorded course and submittal of your participation to the ASHA registry. *You must opt-in and add your ASHA credentials after completing all course steps by the 15th of the month after you view the course.